 In fresh tirade, Fisher slams DC Films President Walter Hamada

+Ray Fisher, who plays Cyborg in DCEU, repeated the notion of "accountability > entertainment" in a tweet about DC Films President Walter Hamada.
 In the post, Fisher bashed Hamada over his alleged role in enabling the toxic environment created by director Joss Whedon, during the filming of Justice League.
 He also made it clear he won't "participate in any production associated with him."

 Walter Hamada is the most dangerous kind of enabler.— Ray Fisher (@ray8fisher) December 30, 2020

 His lies, and WB PR’s failed Sept 4th hit-piece, sought to undermine the very real issues of the Justice League investigation.

 I will not participate in any production associated with him.

 In his fiery tweet, Fisher called Hamada a "dangerous kind of enabler" and a liar.
 The 33-year-old also called out WB's response in September regarding the probe, in which the studio accused the actor of not participating with the third-party investigator, a claim Fisher laughs at.
 Calling WB's claim a PR "hit-piece," he alleged that Hamada's initiatives hid real issues during the probe.

 "I will not participate in any production associated with him.
 A > E," Fisher concluded his tweet with this sentence, making it clear his stint as Cyborg with the film remains hazy from now.
 That part is all the more evident as Fisher also shared an interview with Hamada, which also noted that Zack Snyder is not associated with the future of the studio.